A group of UAlbany Atmospheric Science students conducting research on Whiteface Mountain in Lake Placid, New York.

 • Aviation's Non-CO2 Climatic Impacts: Aviation influences the climate not only through CO2 emissions but also through non-CO2 effects, such as contrail formation and their impact on cirrus clouds.
 Currently, non-CO2 effects account for about two-thirds of aviation's climate forcing, yet significant uncertainties remain in the assessment of these impacts.
 This research will seek to address the challenges the aviation industry faces in reducing its climate footprint.
 Students will have the opportunity to engage directly with industry partners and collaborate on cutting-edge solutions.

 • Atmospheric Particles and Their Impact on Climate and Air Quality: This project focuses on understanding the role of atmospheric particles in cloud formation, precipitation and their broader effects on climate and air quality.
-Research will include process-level investigations, regional to global-scale modeling and usage of machine learning to improve models.
+Research will include process-level investigations of aerosol-cloud interactions, regional to global-scale modeling, and usage of machine learning to improve models.

 These projects offer a unique opportunity to contribute to critical environmental and climate research while working in a dynamic and collaborative setting.